 Create extra space

 Look at how you can add extra space to your home by converting your loft or garage, or by adding a conservatory.
 Done well, all of these can add much-needed family space and value to your home.
 Just ensure you have all the relevant permissions in place, and that you don’t adversely impact on the original charm and character of your home.
 Yes, any of these projects entail a significant investment, but they are probably the most family-friendly upgrade you could make to your home.
 They’re also ideal for accommodating multiple family generations in one property; if there’s a family member with mobility issues you might also need to get a stairlift, so make sure you incorporate this into your designs.

 Add an extra bathroom

 We all know what it’s like to be queuing for the family bathroom when you need to dash off to school or work, so a second bathroom is a hugely popular choice when making a home more family-friendly.
 Look for under-utilised spaces such as alcoves in bedrooms, landing cupboards or under stairs spaces to fit in your new bathroom.
 Even adding an extra toilet and sink or a shower room will make a huge difference.

-So there you have it: a few home improvements you could make to get your space working harder for the whole family.
+So there you have it: a few family-friendly home improvements you could make to get your space working harder for the whole family.
 Which upgrades would make the most difference to your family life?